abdalla390/Tanaji/README.md

 The main dataset we use is https://huggingface.co/datasets/tarteel-ai/EA-DI made by the lovely folks over at Tarteel AI.

 This is a quick project we are tackling as students to further our knowledge in Machine Learning and also make a good faithed project that has the potential to help many people along the way.

+The first model V1 is avaiable at: https://huggingface.co/abdalla390/Tanaji/tree/main